ONSdigital/address-index-api/api-definitions/readme.md

 <p>The Office for National Statistics (ONS) Address Index API provides public sector organisations with address lookup functions, via HTTP.
 It allows users to look-up addresses in England and Wales, and to select and retrieve the official address.</p>

-<p>The API is currently only available to a limited audience.
-Access can be requested by contacting <a href="mailto:ai.users@ons.gov.uk">Address Index</a></p>
+<p>The API is currently only available within ONS (for Census and other purposes) and a small number of other government departments.</p>

-<p>API access is restricted.
-API keys are required, and will be provided for those granted access.</p>
+<p>Access control is currently via simple API keys, but OAuth2 will be implemented in future.</p>

 <p>This API is currently in Beta and still being developed.
-Please be aware that as a result there may occasionally be breaking changes as we enhance functionality and respond to feedback.</p>
+There is no formal versioning yet, so there may occasionally be breaking changes as we enhance functionality.</p>

 <h2>Getting data from ONS Address Index API</h2>